 The investment manager is assessing ESG characteristics of each mutual funds in the portfolio using data provided by external ESG providers, including MSCI, as well as proprietary ESG analysis.
 The Sub-Fund aims to exhibit a superior ESG score versus the benchmark.
 The ESG score of the underlying assets is provided by the external ESG data provider MSCI.
-Coverage of the underlying assets in the portfolio by the ESG score is at least 70% (excluding cash and/or cash equivalents).
+Coverage of the underlying factors such as investment objectives and risk tolerance.

+assets in the portfolio by the ESG score is at least 70% (excluding cash and/or cash equivalents).

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax